Annual Practising Certificates

 Definition of practising

-The Council is required to define practising to determine whether a paramedic requires a practising certificate.
+The Council is required to define practising, to determine whether a paramedic has maintained the required standard of continuing competence and whether a paramedic requires a practising certificate.

-A person who has the responsibilities of a paramedic as defined by the Paramedic Council and is using their paramedic knowledge in a direct relationship with clients should hold a practising certificate.
+This means that a person who has the responsibilities of a paramedic as defined by the Paramedic Council scope of practice and is using their paramedic knowledge in a direct relationship with clients should hold a practising certificate.

-The purpose of this definition is to ensure that paramedics comply with the requirements of the Act which aims to ensure that paramedics have maintained the required standard of competence to protect public safety.
+The purpose of this definition is to ensure that paramedics who are in a direct paramedic relationship with clients or whose role impacts on public safety comply with the requirements of the Act.
+The Act aims to ensure that paramedics have maintained the required standard of competence to protect public safety, such as ongoing professional development.

 The date for APC renewal will be 1 April each year.